FrankC01/pysui/PYSUI_GRPC.md

 ## pysui gRPC support

-**Note**: Functionality of pysui gRPC should be considered beta, use in production at your own risk.
+**Note**: Functionality of pysui gRPC should be considered alpha, use in production at your own risk.

 With pysui 0.83.0 we released initial `pysui`'s gRPC client aligning with MystenLabs strategy.
 The timeline of changes will keep up with the Timeline as noted in the Sui gRPC overview.
 We are not yet stable however...